deveshparmar/Digital-Watermarking-Using-QR-code/README.md

 # Digital-Watermarking-Using-QR-code
-A novel approach for generating QR code from watermark image and secret message, and QR code is embedded as a text to the cover image using LSB, DCT and DWT algorithms with RSA and AES security algorithms.
+–	Developed Novel Approach for image watermarking using textual and image data embedded as a QR code
+–	Implemented LSB, DCT, DWT algorithms for watermarking –	Integrated RSA and AES security techniques for secure and reliable sharing of QR code

 # Embedding
 ![image](https://github.com/deveshparmar/Digital-Watermarking-Using-QR-code/assets/81907545/d0441469-6695-4380-9968-d07b6b1f0a23)